HurrayBanana/P5jsScripts/DemoCodingExercises/scroller/task4/Information.md

+# SineWave scroller
-The lead coder as added a more funky way of drawing the pportion of the message
+The lead coder as added a more funky way of drawing the portion of the message

 he wants you to experiment with it to get a pleasing affect.